magarittenguyen/magarittenguyen.github.io/_posts/2022-10-12-STT558-project2-group2c-blog-post.md

 Our report is written up in an R Markdown file that is linked with the GitHub repositiry, that will render a GitHub Document.
 We also had to write a narrative in order to show that we fully understood each step carried out and assess many Learning Objectives from Topic 1 and Topic 2 that we have learned.

 This project was done in pairs and my partner was Suyog Shekhar Dharmadhikari.
 We had to collaborate via a Github repository.
 For this project I think that both Suyog and I did a good job collaborating, deligating, and making time to work through challenges.
 We made sure to reach out early on and kept in touch as we worked on our respective parts of the project.
-We reached out to each other befire Fall break via e-mail to initiate a conversation and schedule times to meet just to make a fisrt pass at the project.
+We reached out to each other before Fall break via e-mail to initiate a conversation and schedule times to meet just to make a fisrt pass at the project.
 We then set up calls and video chats periodically to deligate and create a game plan.
 We texted often.
 Since he is more familiar with GitHub as a Masters Computer Science student, he set up the repo, walked me through what he had done, and help me link GitHub and RStudio - reinforcing what we have seen in lecture.

-While we was away for fall break, I was able to set up create the render file and get started on the YAML header and code chunks for the project.
+While he was away for fall break, I was able to set up create the render file and get started on the YAML header and code chunks for the project.
 I started by creating a API key for the Spoonacular API and looking at all the different types of queries we could have in our function.
 I worked on the function `my_Spoonacular_API` and got it to a point where I would explain to Suyog what I had done and let him include modifications, like more parameters (diet, min and max protein), to it.
 I also made sure that there was a return message if a user were to define a cuisine type that was not listed in the Spoonacular API that prompted them what types of things they could enter.

 Once we had our first function, I called it twice and saved the object.
 While testing I noticed that for the keyword "fruit", the most recpies returned was for the Aerican cuisine.
 So, I decided to use this for my exploratory data analysis (EDA).
 I forgot to mention that our function also has an option to append nutrient data to it.
 But, to access more nutrient info, I had to index a list of list in a couple more levels.